chrisalbon/mlai/content/python/geocoding_and_reverse_geocoding.md

         'Site 5': '30.295053, -104.014528'}
 ```

-While technically unneccesary, because I originally come from R, I am a big fan of dataframes, so let us turn the dictionary of simulated data into a dataframe.
+While technically unnecessary, because I originally come from R, I am a big fan of dataframes, so let us turn the dictionary of simulated data into a dataframe.

 ```python